Saturday, 25 October 2025

 I was nevertheless content with my position and realised that with the light fading and having to use a frighteningly high ISO I was never going to get a decent image but would instead have to settle for record shots only.
 Better that than nothing at all.

-For another hour we watched the bunting's comings and goings, testing our eyesight to discern it shuffling into and out of view in the grass.
-So long as everyone remained quiet and did not move it would venture further out and no one could complain about the views it afforded.
+For another forty minutes we watched the bunting's comings and goings, straining our eyesight to discern it shuffling into and out of view in the grass.
+So long as everyone remained quiet and did not move it would venture further out and no one could complain about the views it afforded us.

-The only down side was the narrow path it had chosen to feed beside is the only route to the lighthouse further south and a tourist attraction, meaning visitors with no real interest in birds would return up the path.
-Some would show understanding and wait a while for us to take our photos, others were less co-operative but the bunting would just fly up into the bushes to our left and wait for a few minutes until they passed before flying back down to continue feeding.
+The only down side was that the narrow path it had chosen to feed beside was the only route to the lighthouse further south and a tourist attraction, meaning visitors with no real interest in birds would have to return up the path.
+Some would show understanding and wait a while for us to take our photos, others were less co-operative but when this happened the bunting would fly up into the nearby bushes on the bank to our left and wait for a few minutes until they passed before flying back down to continue feeding.

 We watched it until the light really was going fast and reluctantly commenced the long trudge back along a now deserted beach to the car.
-The white surf of the incoming tide washed at my sand covered boots while the mournful cries of Grey Plovers and Curlews echoed across an emptiness of sea and sky.
+I walked at the sea's edge where the white surf of the incoming tide washed away the sand on my boots as the mournful cries of Grey Plovers and Curlews echoed across an emptiness of sea and sky.

-A spectacular sunset spread above the vast Humber Estuary as the setting sun painted the wide skies an apocryphal fiery red and transformed the landscape to a place of fantasy.
+A spectacular sunset was spilt over the vast Humber Estuary as the setting sun painted the wide skies an apocryphal fiery red and transformed the landscape into a place of fantasy.

 There was no sign of the bunting the next day